 Research Focus: Literacy Studies, Composition Pedagogy, Ethnography, Writing Program Administration, Foodways Literacies, Ethnopoetics

-Steven Alvarez joined the English department in Spring 2017, as assistant professor of English and director of the First-Year Writing Program.
+Steven Alvarez joined the English department in Spring 2017, as assistant professor of English and Coordinator of the First-Year Writing Program.
 He specializes in literacy studies and bilingual education with a focus on Mexican immigrant communities.
 He teaches courses ranging from autobiographical writing, ethnographic methods, visual rhetoric, and “taco literacy,” a course exploring the foodways of Mexican immigrants in the United States.

 He recently completed a book manuscript titled Brokering Tareas: Mexican Immigrant Families Translanguaging Homework Literacies (State University of New York Press).
 The project is an ethnographic study about how English language acquisition and literacy transformed family relations and structured educational ambitions within a specific Spanish-dominant urban immigrant mentoring program in New York City.
 The program cultivated a sense of community and academic participation closely allied to ethnic identity, encouraging a sense of value for bilingualism as a political tool for—and the everyday reality of—immigrant families.